Q1000Q/BrainRust/README.md

     Otherwise, move backwards in the instructions to the corresponding [

 [ and ] form a while loop.
 Obviously, they must be balanced.

+**BELOW ARE COMMANDS THAT ARE NOT IN VANILLA BRAINFUCK, SO WITH -v OPTION THAT ARE GONNA BE SKIPPED**
 ```